KarAshutosh/karashutosh.github.io/blogs/blog4.md

 ### ***Pattern analysis* solution path**

-1. Solve challenge [Access a salesman’s forgotten backup file](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html#_access_a_salesmans_forgotten_backup_file) to get the `coupons_2013.adoc.bak` file with old coupon codes which you find listed below.
+1. Solve challenge [Access a salesman's forgotten backup file](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html#_access_a_salesmans_forgotten_backup_file) to get the `coupons_2013.adoc.bak` file with old coupon codes which you find listed below.
 2. There is an obvious pattern in the last characters, as the first eleven codes end with `gC7sn` and the last with `gC7ss`.
 3. You can rightfully speculate that the last five characters represent the actual discount value.
 The change in the last character for the 12th code comes from a different (probably higher) discount in December! 🎅
 4. Check the official Juice Shop Twitter account for a valid coupon code: [https://twitter.com/owasp_juiceshop](https://twitter.com/owasp_juiceshop)